|

 Joint Rotations

-From a standing position with your arms hanging loosely at you sides, flex,
+From a standing position with your arms hanging loosely at you sides, flex, extend, and rotate each of the following joints:

 - Fingers